adobe/target-nodejs-sdk/README-ALPHA.md

 # Adobe Target Node.js SDK ( Alpha )

 Thank you for taking the time to try the alpha version of the Adobe Target Node.js SDK.
-This version of the SDK includes the new local execution mode and `getAttributes` functionality.
+This version of the SDK includes the new on-device decisioning method and `getAttributes` functionality.
 This document will help you get started.

 ## Getting started